HolyBlackCat/quasi-msys2/README.md

 ## quasi-msys2

 A Linux-to-Windows cross-compilation environment.
-Imitates [MSYS2](https://www.msys2.org/) (which is Windows-only) on Linux.
+Imitates [MSYS2](https://www.msys2.org/) (which is Windows-only) on other platforms.

+Can also be made to run on MacOS, Termux, FreeBSD with some tinkering, see below.

 Features: